tarasula/CouponProject_finalVersion_part1/README.md

   - Company, which can create, update and remove coupons.
 Can look at history or all coupons in company.
   - Administrator, which can look at all customers and companies.
 Can create, remove and update customers and companies.

-  This multi-threaded system that allows customers, companies and administrators to work simultaneously.
+  This multi-threaded system that allows customers, companies and administrators to work simultaneously.</br>

+  <b>Main class giude:</b>
+    The method *printItemList(List<?> list)* use for print comming list items to the console.
+    The whole class is divided into parts and each part is divided into comments with description of relevant functionality block.
+    The *doc* folder include JavaDocs of all classes with description of each method and field.
+    The last line in Main method turn off the system.